TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 4. Boot into system.
 (5.)
 If you wish, you can root with Magisk.
 Go to TWRP Advanced -> Root device.
 Then you can update your Magisk binary later with Magisk Manager.
 6. Apply some fixes, like brightness slider fix and others.
 DONE.

+If you wish to change GSI, restore System partition from your backup made on step 1.
+If you wish rollback to stock, restore System partition, reboot, then restore Data.

 ---